opentext/storyteller/docs/stl/emp2stl.md

 @TBD

-### Graphical Fragments
+## Canvas Fragments

-Graphical fragments represent a canvas area containing one or more absolutely positioned objects like images, tables and text frames.
+This type of fragments represents a canvas area containing one or more absolutely positioned objects like _images_, _tables_ or _text frames_.

 @TBD

-## Conclusion
+# Conclusion

 Thanks to the interactive editor it was relatively easy to reverse-engineer at least some of the features of _Empower JSON_ format and convert them to _STL_.
 On the other hand